 It's an IPS panel that delivers a 90% DCI-P3 colour gamut and 1000:1 contrast ratio, along with a 178 degree viewing angle, and you can connect to it with either HDMI or DisplayPort.
 There are better-looking monitors around, sure, but this one gives you unbeatable performance for your money.

-This is a truly brilliant large-screen display that represents great value for money with great contrast, brightness and colour accuracy.
+This is a truly brilliant large-screen display that represents great value for money with great contrast, brightness and colour accuracy – a great entry in our best cheap 4K monitor list.
 It's a 10-bit display so it can show 1.07 billion colours.
 Watch out for 8-bit 4K monitors that can only display 16.7 million colours instead.

 There are only two drawbacks - firstly the HDR performance isn't sparkling and secondly, we're not that sold on the appearance of it, with the lip at the bottom of the display itself especially irking us.
 We know this is a standard Philips monitor design, but we're just not that keen.